cartant/rxjs-marbles/README.md

 With Jest and Jasmine, the test framework can be configured to use its own concept of fake time.
 AVA, Mocha and Tape don't have built-in support for fake time, but the functionality can be added via `sinon.useFakeTimers()`.

-It's possible to test observables using the test framework's concept of fake time, but the `now` method of the `AsyncScheduler` has to be patched.
+In some situations, testing asynchronous observables with marble tests can be awkward.
+Where testing with marble tests is too difficult, it's possible to test observables using the test framework's concept of fake time, but the `now` method of the `AsyncScheduler` has to be patched.
 The `fakeSchedulers` helper can be used to do this.

 See the [examples](./examples) for usage.